Sashmika11/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this program prints a single digit number
+ a program that prints all single digit numbers of base 10 starting from 0